 Boil one cup of water, and then add the rosemary bunch and remove from heat.
 Allow to steep until cool, and then remove and discard the rosemary and pour the water into the bottle of your choice.
 Add the remaining ingredients, and stir well.

 Lather the combination onto wet hair, and massage into your scalp for 1-3 minutes.
 Allow to sit for an additional 3 minutes so all ingredients can be properly absorbed, and then rinse thoroughly with lukewarm water.

 As a gentle cleanser, the apple cider vinegar removes buildup from your scalp and stabilizes the pH, among other things.

 Both rosemary and PEO soothe the scalp, while PEO also cleanses it.

 Last, jojoba oil acts as a moisturizer, protecting the hair’s necessary oils from being stripped and ensuring that the scalp stays hydrated.

-This combination, when used three to four times per week, is an effective way to keep your hair follicles clear from inflammation or obstruction and prevent irritation or infection.
+This combination, when used three to four times per week, is an effective way to keep your hair follicles clear from inflammation and prevent irritation or infection.

 Make a PEO + Magnesium Oil Scalp Spray

-While an unlikely pairing, the combination of magnesium oil and PEO to make a scalp spray is one of the easiest ways to incorporate PEO into your daily routine.
+While an ‘unheard of’ pairing, the combination of magnesium oil and PEO to make a scalp spray is one of the easiest ways to incorporate PEO into your daily routine.